dlilab/Teaching_Ecology/content/iNat.md

     1. The first part is to see potential identification of the observation; the app normally is quite good with the identifications at least to the genus level.
 Click on the top suggestions, look at the descriptions and pictures, then select the most matched suggestion in your opinion
     2. Mark whether your observation is Captive or Cultivated.
 Default is `No`; if your observation is Captive or Cultivated, remember to select `Yes`
     3. If you can select the `LSU BIOL 4253 Principles of Ecology` project, do it.
 Otherwise, no worries

+***Only observations that you personally took around Baton Rouge during the time period specified above will count.
+No photos from your friends, relevant, internet, etc.***

 ## Annotations